jurmous/async-hbase-client/README.md

 ## Manually
 Visit [AHC Github releases page](https://github.com/jurmous/async-hbase-client/releases)

+# Currently supported Hbase version

+This implementation is based on Hbase 0.98.
+But since it is based on the protobuf api it should be able to communicate with different versions of Hbase using the version 1 api.

 # Current status

 This project is new and not yet battle tested in all areas.
 It is based on the Hbase implementation